 Douglas Hall is David’s download link.
 Jane observes Douglas’s personality in the simulation and begins to fall in love with him.
 The real Hannon Fuller is Jane’s father in the real world.

-The Simulation World (late 90s)
+The Thirteenth Floor: The Simulation World (late 90s)

 The 4 primary characters: